I tried reading Hermes Agent's self-improving from the code

 # stays flat (MAX_DEPTH = 1); raising the config knob is an explicit opt-in.

-The policy is: deep trees multiply API costs, so the default is shallow, and going deeper is explicit.
-Personally, I appreciate the balance of being able to run autonomously but keeping the default conservative so it doesn't run amok.
+The policy is that deeper trees multiply API costs, so the default stays shallow, and going deeper is explicit.
+I personally appreciate the balance of enabling autonomous operation while keeping defaults conservative to prevent runaway behavior.

-Next, there is progressive tool disclosure for when tools increase.
+Next is progressive tool disclosure when tools increase.
 Rather than listing all MCP and plugin tools in the system prompt, they are disclosed on demand.

 Source: hermes-agent/tools/tool_search.py L1-L14